Web Site Terms and Conditions of Use

 The short answer: it's different for everyone.

-There are people out there with dozens of credit cards bulging out of their wallets.
-At SlingShot HQ, our team members have an average of 5 card accounts open, and apply for a new card once every 10 months.
+The long answer: there are people with dozens of credit cards bulging out of their wallets.
+At SlingShot HQ, our team members have an average of 5 card accounts open, and apply for a new card once every 8 months.

-When you're deciding whether to apply for another card, take the following into account:
+When deciding whether to apply for another card, take into account the following: